Tim Anderson Preview, Player Props: White Sox vs. Royals

 Royals Pitching Rankings

-- The righty's last appearance came on Tuesday against the Chicago White Sox, when he threw five innings, surrendering six earned runs while giving up nine hits.
+- The righty's most recent time out came on Tuesday against the Chicago White Sox, when he went five innings, surrendering six earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.